-Like it says, the vnstat actually source the information from the kernel and doesn’t actually track the inbound or outgoing traffic at the network level.
-This makes it a lighter app service that doesn’t consume any background core or processing.
+As it says, the vnstat sources the information from the kernel and doesn’t track the inbound or outgoing traffic at the network level.
+It makes it a lighter app service that doesn’t consume any background core or processing.
 Cool, isn’t it?

 How to install vnStat via terminal?

-vnStat is supported by Linux and BSD based open-source operating system.
+vnStat is supported by Linux and BSD-based open-source operating systems.
 You can easily install it on Ubuntu, CentOS, Debian, and various other operating systems.
-For Ubuntu, you can follow below command lines:
+For Ubuntu, you can follow the below command lines:

 sudo apt-get install vnstat

 The above command will automatically download and install the latest available vnstat utility on your Ubuntu server.
 Continue next command

 After installation, the above command will verify whether or not the vnstat is correctly installed.
 If you are watching any error like the command ‘vnstat’ not found, try rebooting your server and installing again with the previous installation command.